bdhunter3141/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of learning Rails.
+Users can create an account, purchase items, and leave reviews with ratings.

 ## Setup